 After a balanced meal, individuals can receive a change of clothes, hygiene products, or special items we may have in stock (like blankets, hats, and gloves in winter months).

-Most of our dinner guests, as well as most of our church members, are chronically homeless individuals, but all are welcome.
+Most of our dinner guests and church members are currently unsheltered, but all are welcome.

 Career Gear is a non-profit organization that builds strong families and communities by empowering low-income men to overcome barriers and achieve self-sufficiency.
 We promote the economic independence of low-income men by providing financial literacy training, a network of support, professional attire, career development tools, job-readiness and essential life-skills training that help men enter the workforce, stay employed and become role models and mentors to their families and communities.

 Career Gear provides professional clothing, mentoring and life-skills to help men in poverty become stronger contributors to their families and communities..

 Career Gear Clothing Boutique has a large selection of sizes and colors.
 Clients pick out their business outfit with the help of a Direct Service Coordinator.

 We want you to feel your best while job searching and in the first few weeks of employment.
 Once you've scheduled an interview, obtain a referral to visit your local Dress for Success boutique.
 Our volunteers will work with you to help you choose an interview outfit and will also provide guidance and support for the upcoming interview.

 Once clients secure a job, they are invited for employment suiting, with additional education in continuity of professional appearance and attitude, and training in economically extending their wardrobes.